 Test 1.1: Temporal partitioning prediction (JVET-AD0130)

 In this test, the temporal prediction of the partitioning parameters is investigated.
 The allowances of splits as well as the partitioning depths are determined for each block according to the partitioning values obtained from a temporal area.
 The temporal partitioning values are the minimum or maximum or the average values of the QT Depth or MTT Depth.
 Two tests are proposed representing two different levels of encoding run time.

+Encoder only partitioning prediction without signalling change, where the partitioning depth is guided by the partitioning from the previously coded picture, is tested.
+The partitioning prediction scheme should be close to the one used in the tests with the signalling change.

 List of tests to be performed